 Some of the applicant data will be pulled from your profile.
-Please ensure that all required fields (marked) are correct and complete, including Postal address, City and Postcode.
+Please ensure that all required fields (marked\) are current, correct and complete, including Postal address, City and Postcode.
+If your current organisation differs from the organisation through which you intend to apply for your fellowship you may need to update to your current organisation accordingly.